echohack/deckbuilder/design.md

 Deviant Warlock

-*CorpSec*: 6 power -- Heart Monitor.
+*Corporate Security*: 6 power -- Heart Monitor.

 *CTO*: 9 power -- Secret: All heroes at this location discard all software.
 Heart Monitor.

 *CFO*: 8 power -- Secret: Close the second location from the left.
-ANY cards at that location are added to the Villian's pile.
-Heart Monitor.
+ANY cards at that location are added to the Lair.

 Heartbleed ICE